cvanaret/Uno/joss/paper.md

 Closest in spirit is modOpt [@joshy2026modopt], a Python environment that builds optimization algorithms from self-contained modules (line searches, Hessian approximations, merit functions) with an educational focus.

 Uno is distinct on three counts.
-First, its components are production-grade algorithmic building blocks compiled in modern C\texttt{++}, not pedagogical or wrapper modules.
+First, its components are production-grade algorithmic building blocks compiled in modern C\texttt{++}.
 Second, it expresses these paradigms as instances of one generic Lagrange-Newton method, so the same components are reused across all of them rather than confined to a single method.
 Third, its presets reproduce state-of-the-art solvers at competitive performance (see below), so a component swapped into Uno is measured against a credible baseline rather than a teaching reference.